Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: Experiments and results

-From the Table III, Table IV and Table V, we can see that the classifier trained by the Color-CVFH descriptor outperforms the classifier trained by the CVFH descriptor in terms of recall, precision and F1\_score.
-For the classifier trained by the CVFH descriptor, the instances from the category of apple are much more likely considered as the object apple1 or the object apple3.
-About half of apple2, about two thirds of apple3, nearly three fifths of apple4 and nearly two fifths of apple5 are considered as apple1.
-A quarter of apple1, about half of apple2, about one third of apple4 and more than two fifths of apple5 are considered as apple3.
-Thus the classifier have a poor performance for the apple1 and apple3 in precision (apple1: $21.71\%$, apple3: $16.36\%$).
-None of apple2 and apple5 are recognized correctly, thus the classifier has very bad performance for them in recall and precision.
-In addition, this classifier is much more likely to consider the orange2 and orange3 as the same instance.
-More than two fifths of orange2 are considered as orange3, and nearly two fifths of orange2 are considered as orange3, thus the classifier does not have good performance on them in recall (orange2: $53.02\%$, orange3: $61.22\%$) and precision (orange2: $52.67\%$, orange3: $56.96\%$).
+From Table \ref{tab_4} and Table \ref{tab_5}, it can be seen that the classifier trained by the Color-CVFH descriptor with normalization outperforms the classifier trained by the CVFH descriptor in terms of recall, precision, accuracy and F1\_score.
+For the classifier trained by the CVFH(normalization) descriptor, the instances from the category of apple are much more likely to be considered as the object apple1.
+Over half of apple2, about one third of apple3, nearly half of apple4 and over one fifth of apple5 are considered as apple1.
+Thus the classifier has a poor performance for the apple1 in precision ($28.92\%$) and the apple2 in recall ($2.16\%$).
+Over two fifths of apple3 and over one third of apple4 are considered as apple5.
+Thus the classifier has a poor performance for the apple3 in recall ($18.80\%$), the apple4 in recall ($8.76\%$) and the apple5 in precision ($25.68\%$).
+More than half of apple5 and orange2 are considered as orange1, and over two fifths of orange3 are considered as orange2.
+Thus the classifier does not have good performance on orange2 in recall ($28.19\%$), orange3 in recall ($56.46\%$), orange1 in precision ($38.82\%$) and orange2 in precision ($25.61\%$).

-Contributed by the combination of the shape information and color information, the classifier trained by the descriptor Color-CVFH can perform well in this experiment.
-It can be observed from the Table V that most of the target objects are classified correctly at instance level in this experiment.
-Even though the instances belonging to the category of the orange are look similar in both shape and color, they both acquire good performance in terms of recall, precision and F1\_score.
-However, because the apple3 and apple4 look pretty much the same object, including shape and color, this classifier makes some mistakes when recognizing the apple3 and apple4.
+By combining the shape and color information, the classifier trained by the descriptor Color-CVFH can perform well in this experiment.
+It can be observed from the Table \ref{tab_5} that most of the target objects are classified correctly at instance level.
+Even though the instances belonging to the category of the orange look similar to each other in both shape and color, they can be classified correctly.
+The classifier acquires excellent performance in terms of recall, precision and F1\_score.
+However, because the apple3 and apple4 look pretty much the same object, this classifier makes some mistakes when recognizing the apple3 and apple4.

+From Table \ref{tab_6}, it is noticeable that the classifier trained by the Color-CVFH descriptor with normalization outperforms the classifier trained by the Color-CVFH descriptor without normalization in the metrics of recall, precision, accuracy and F1\_score.
+Obviously, the Color-CVFH descriptor with normalization helps the classifier improve its performance for object recognition.
+For example, the recall of apple3 increases from ${43.61}\%$ to ${99.25}\%$, and the precision of apple5 increases from ${52.48}\%$ to ${100}\%$.